alephtimwu/movie-app/README.md

 8. Connect with real APIs

    - use the store to define which data should be common, which should not
-   - use as less variables as possible to reduce the space opacity
+   - use as less variables as possible to reduce the space complexity

-9. Tesing use interactions and functions
+9. Testing user interactions and functions

    - after UI and data all connected, we can testing the functionalities based on the requirement